ec-jrc/re3gistry/contribution.md

 * Implement unit tests and test your changes.
 Run all unit tests of the module with the gradle test task. **Note**: your unit tests, additional integration and system tests are automatically run by a Continuous Integration system when you create the Pull Request and must also be passed.

 * Please do not increase the version number.
-The managers will decide the version number based on the impact of the change.
+The technical managers will decide the version number based on the impact of the change.

 * Push to your branch and create a Pull Request in our repository.
 Describe your design decisions for new features in the Pull Request.